Phrymaceae (fri-MA-see-ee)

 Notes

-- Approximately 200 species worldwide, most in North America and Australia
+- Approximately 200 species worldwide, most in North America and Australia, including:

 - Scientific name from the included genus Phryma, apparently from the Greek phyrama, “a resin” or “kneaded substance”